acd calls for an objective debate on emissions in aviation

 Estimated reading time: 3 Minuten

-Discussion about aviation emissions
+Discussion about emissions

 Underestimated infrastructure costs

 Dr. Klaus Radermacher highlighted that CO₂ emissions are often ignored when building and maintaining road and rail infrastructure.
-These are almost completely eliminated in and shipping, as no additional infrastructure is required.
-A holistic view of all components of a system is necessary in order to correctly map the actual effects.
+These are almost completely eliminated in traffic and shipping, as no additional infrastructure is required.
+A holistic view of all components of a transport system is necessary in order to correctly map the actual effects.

 For more fairness in the evaluation